COMP2160-Game-Development/Prac-02/README.md

 We now have our inputs all sorted out, but still need to tell our car how to react to them.

 We want to give our Drive script its own copy of the PlayerActions class we've created.
 We also want to retrieve the actual movement action.

-Add the following to your `Drive` class' constructor:
+First, you'll need to add the InputSystem library to this script, so add `using UnityEngine.InputSystem;` at the top of your `Drive` class.
+Then, add the following to the constructor:

 ```
     private PlayerActions actions;
     private InputAction movementAction;
 ```
 We then need to initiate things.
-We need to do this in the Awake() method, which runs before the Start() method (This order is detailed in the [execution of Unity methods documentation](https://docs.unity3d.com/Manual/ExecutionOrder.html)).
+We need to do this in the `Awake()` method, which runs before the `Start()` method (This order is detailed in the [execution of Unity methods documentation](https://docs.unity3d.com/Manual/ExecutionOrder.html)).

 ```
 void Awake()